+In this course, we will explore the nature and characteristics of innovation.
+We will introduce key concepts that can be applied to understand how technologies develop and spread, and how this affects firms.
+Working from these concepts, we will then explore what they mean for managers and how they can inform your own innovation strategies and interventions.
 Drawing on the experiences of leading innovators, this course aims to equip students with the skills to understand, and organize the innovation process within modern organizations.
-By the end of the course, students will understand and interpret managerial strategies associated with different types of innovation and the various ways in which innovations can be exploited for the benefit of an organization and society at large.
+By the end of the course, you will understand and interpret managerial strategies associated with different types of innovation and the various ways in which innovations can be exploited for the benefit of an organization and society at large.